sanithps98/My-Web-Scraping-and-Web-Crawling-Examples/Scrap Website Youtube Links/README.md

-# Scraping the Youtube links, Headings and Summary of all the articles in a Webpage
+# Scraping the Youtube links of all the articles in a Webpage using BeautifulSoup

-This script is used to scrap the associated youtube links, headings and summary of all the articles in a webpage and save them in a csv to present as a Dataframe
+This script is used to scrap the associated youtube links, headings and summary of all the articles in a webpage using BeautifulSoup and lxml parser and save them in a csv to present as a Dataframe